microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/device-get.md

 ---

 ##### Response
-Here is an example of the response.
-Note: The response object shown here might be shortened for readability.
+The following is an example of the response.
+>**Note:** The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",
   "truncated": true,